Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Setup.md

 **Main Permissions**

 * Jeanne needs the `send messages`, `embed links`, `attach files` and `use application commands` permissions to be enabled as almost all of the responses are in embed.
-She also needs the `attach files` permission in case I make a command that requires it.
-The `use application commands` allows her to have slash commands installed in the server.
+She also needs the `attach files` permission for certain commands.

 **Moderation Permissions**